 - Parking, if you have a car

-- Typical size of houses
+- Typical size of house

-Only you know what sort of house you want to live in.
 Agree what the essential features you need are, the area you want to live in, then shortlist before you go out to view.
 Our top tips:

 - Make sure that everyone in the group sees the house before committing to a tenancy agreement.

-- Don’t sign a tenancy agreement unless you are completely happy that you understand the agreement and can afford the rent and bills
+- Don’t sign a tenancy agreement unless you are completely happy that you understand the agreement

 - Ask questions – For example check there is a valid gas safety certificate, and is there a proper smoke alarm system?